 Interview Questions to Ask Human Resources Manager Candidates

-Below are a list of Interview questions for Human Resources Managers to get you started.
+Below is a list of interview questions for Human Resources Managers to get you started.
 You can access our downloadable resource called for more interview tips and downloadable interview forms to use during the hiring process.

 1) Why did you choose human resources as a career path?

 2) How do you stay informed of current legislation and ensure compliance with national labor laws like taxes, industrial laws, social security, and health insurance?